NFDI4Energy/EFZN_rdm/README.md

     [[x]] Data corruption, cyber attacks, accidental deletion, system crashes (M)

     {{1}}
-2. Which of the following is NOT a atretegy for data protection?
+2. Which of the following is NOT a strategy for data protection?

     {{1}}
     [[ ]] Storage on university servers with automatic regular backup.
 (B)